Tap to Call Call us 1300 665 573

 Rat Pest Control Melbourne

-Rats have long been considered deadly pests and effective rat control is a must.
+Rats have long been considered deadly pests, and effective rat control is a must.
 Along with the mouse, the rat is a type of rodent and is one of the most objectionable animals on the planet.
 Originating in Asia, they have spread worldwide as a stowaway on sea-faring vessels.
-In our early explorations we inadvertently accommodated the spread of this menace, damaging the ecosystems of foreign lands in the process.
-In fact, the rat has been blamed with the extinction of many bird and reptile species.
-The only uninhabited continent is Antarctica, due it its hostile climate and lack of human habitation.
+In our early explorations, we inadvertently accommodated the spread of this menace, damaging the ecosystems of foreign lands in the process.
+In fact, the rat has been blamed for the extinction of many bird and reptile species.
+The only uninhabited continent is Antarctica, due to its hostile climate and lack of human habitation.

 Rats are considered vicious, filthy, parasitic animals that contaminate and steal food.
 They’re also a major source of disease, with the bubonic plague credited to rodents and the fleas that fed on them.
 They live among us as we provide their three basic needs: food, water and shelter.
 They are prolific breeders, so a vigilant and methodical rodent control policy is required to avoid a hostile takeover.

 While we may not use enchanting music to lead these animals out of town like the Pied Piper, we do have our own finely tuned methods of rodent control.
 Employing an integrated pest management approach, we tailor a strategy that meets your individual needs.
-We service the residential, commercial and industrial sector and stand by our excellent history of effective control.
+We service the residential, commercial and industrial sectors and stand by our excellent history of effective rat pest control.

 Rodent Control Footscray |Pest Control Empire